Undercover Boss (American TV series)

 Undercover Boss is an American reality television series, based on the British series of the same name and produced by Studio Lambert in both countries.
 Each episode depicts a person who has an upper-management position at a major business, deciding to go undercover as an entry-level employee to discover the faults in the company.
-The first season consisted of nine episodes produced in 2009 and first aired on February 7, 2010, on CBS.
+The first season consisted of nine episodes produced in 2009 and first aired on February 7, 2010, (right after Super Bowl XLIV) on CBS.
 Companies that appear on the series are assured that the show will not damage their corporate brands.

 On April 26, 2018, CBS announced the first-ever Celebrity Edition to premiere on May 11, 2018.

 In May 2021, the series was renewed for an eleventh season which premiered on January 7, 2022.